kelleman/HNGX-internship2/stage-two/DOCUMENTATION.md

                         {
                         "error": "Person not found"
                         }
-#Sample Usage
+1 SAMPLE USAGE

     Create a New Person
         - Request:
             http
             POST /api